 A musty, damp carpet can make your entire home feel unclean.
-Even after a spill has dried or a flood has been cleared, that lingering mildew smell remains—making it uncomfortable for you, your family, and your guests.
-Knowing how to get mildew smell out of carpet requires more than just a quick spray of deodorizer.
-It takes deep cleaning, the right tools, and sometimes professional help to completely eliminate the odor at its source.
+Even after a spill has dried or a flood has been cleared, that lingering mildew smell remains, making it uncomfortable for you, your family, and your guests.
+The most effective way to get mildew smell out of carpet is to eliminate the moisture source, dry the carpet completely, and treat the affected area with odor-neutralizing cleaning methods that remove the smell at its source.

 What Causes Mildew Smell in Carpet?

 Mildew smells can persist because the carpet’s padding, backing, or subfloor has absorbed moisture.
 If not dried and treated properly, even small damp spots can harbor mold spores that produce that signature musty odor.
+The U.S. Environmental Protection Agency provides helpful guidance on preventing and addressing mold and moisture problems in the home.

 Step One: Identify and Dry the Source